fish2000/fire-cbir/README.md

 <a name="t" id="t">&nbsp;</a>

-† I am pretty confident that [http://www.modpython.org](the late mod_python), or something like it, is needed in order to deploy Python code by plopping some of it into a CGI directory, as per the FIRE-CBIR author's directive.
+† I am pretty confident that [the late mod_python](http://www.modpython.org), or something like it, is needed in order to deploy Python code by plopping some of it into a CGI directory, as per the FIRE-CBIR author's directive.
 I don't know about that stuff (I'm more of a WSGI gunicorn-y type guy, personally) but I'd wager you'll investigate that, like as like a part of the same content-based